TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 All backend link handlers provided by the Core extend the abstract class :php:`TYPO3\CMS\Backend\LinkHandler\AbstractLinkHandler`.
-However, this class is marked as :php:`@internal` and therefore can be changed by the Core at any time.
+However, this class is marked as :php:`@internal` and therefore can be changed by the Core Team at any time.

-You have the choice of implementing the :php:`LinkHandlerInterface` your self having a look at the :php:`AbstractLinkHandler` for best practices or to extend the :php:`AbstractLinkHandler`.
+You have the choice of implementing the :php:`LinkHandlerInterface` yourself by having a look at the :php:`AbstractLinkHandler` for best practices or to extend the :php:`AbstractLinkHandler`.
 In the latter case your code might break on updates though.

-In this tutorial we implement the :php:`LinkHandlerInterface` directly as it is best practice not to rely on internal classes.
+In this tutorial, we implement the :php:`LinkHandlerInterface` directly, as it is best practice not to rely on internal classes.

 You can find the complete class in the extension EXT:examples on GitHub:
 `GitHubLinkHandler <https://github.com/TYPO3-Documentation/t3docs-examples/blob/main/Classes/LinkHandler/GitHubLinkHandler.php>`__.

-We will explain some of the important methods bellow:
+We will explain some of the important methods below:

 Initialization and dependencies
 -------------------------------

 ..  include:: /ApiOverview/LinkBrowser/Tutorials/_CustomLinkBrowser/_GitHubLinkHandlerInitialize.rst.txt

-For technical reasons not all dependencies needed by the backend link handler can be acquired by :ref:`DependencyInjection`.
+For technical reasons, not all dependencies needed by the backend link handler can be acquired by :ref:`DependencyInjection`.
 Therefore the following two methods are called by Core classes once the dependencies are available: